hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 ## Pulling Logs From Lab To Jump Server

-###### Create a log staging directory on jump server
+###### Create a log staging directory on the jump server
 ```
 sudo mkdir -p /opt/splunk-logs/lab-secure
 sudo chown opc:opc /opt/splunk-logs/lab-secure
 chmod 700 /opt/splunk-logs/lab-secure
 ```

-###### Create a rsync script on jump server
+###### Create an rsync script on the jump server
 Maximum theoretical storage usage in a rolling 30 day window is 500MB per day * 30 days = 15GB.

-For simplicity, I will use cronjob to prune data older than 30 days.
+For simplicity, I am using cronjob directly to prune data older than 30 days.
-I would just need to manually pull from jump server to splunk server once a month.
+I just need to turn on the splunk machine at least once a month to batch pull the logs from the universal forwarder.

-I will first add this to ssh config so I can use tailscale with rsync.
+I added this to ssh config so I can use tailscale with rsync.
+My lab hostname is `lab1`.
 ```
 nano ~/.ssh/config
 Host lab1